asmitsharp/readme/README.md

 [Scene: Screen share showing the project structure.]

 **Host:**
 "Here’s the structure of our project.
-At the top level, we have several folders including `routes`, `controllers`, `models`, and `utils`.
-Each of these folders serves a specific purpose in our application."
+We have several key folders:

+- **routes**: Contains the route definitions for our API.
+- **controllers**: Contains the logic for handling requests and responses.
+- **models**: Defines the data structure and interacts with the database.
+- **utils**: Contains utility functions and classes, such as logging and caching.

+Let’s start by looking at the `routes` folder."

 ---

-**[SECTION 2: Features]**
+**[SECTION 2: Routes Overview]**

-[Scene: Host explaining features with bullet points on the screen.]
+[Scene: Screen share showing the `src/routes/item.ts` file.]

 **Host:**
-"This application has several key features:

-- **User Authentication:** Users can register and log in to the application.
-Upon successful login, they receive a JSON Web Token for secure access.
-- **Item Management:** Users can create, retrieve, update, delete, and search for items.
-- **Middleware:** We have authentication middleware to protect certain routes that require user authentication.
-- **Database Integration:** The application uses PostgreSQL for data storage and retrieval, ensuring data persistence."

----

-**[SECTION 3: Code Walkthrough]**

-[Scene: Screen share showing the `routes/item.ts` file.]

-**Host:**
-"Let’s dive into the code.
-We’ll start with the `item.ts` file located in the `routes` folder.
+"First, we have the `item.ts` file in the `routes` folder.
 This file defines the routes for item-related operations."

 ```typescript
 import express from "express"; // Import the Express framework